richardlasmith/Cloud-Compute/README.md

 <h1>AWS Cloud Computing Essentials - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and creation of the Amazon S3 Bucket.<br />
+This tutorial outlines the prerequisites to migrate an existing website to static hosting on Amazon S3 in order to improve web application reliabiliy.<br />

 <h2>Video Demonstration</h2>